kjs452/KennysOpenDSKY/README.md

 I cut in half the sticker that came with the Open DSKY kit.
 I retained the left hand side of the sticker for the caution and warning lights pane.
 But I threw away the right hand side.

-Using my laser printer I printed out `screen_stuff.pdf`
+Using my laser printer I printed out `screen_stuff.pdf`.

 ![alt text](images/sheet1.jpg "")

-and used scissors to cut out a the black region plus verb/noun/prog text.
+Then I used scissors to cut out a the black region plus VERB/NOUN/PROG text.
 I also cut out the block of **plus** symbols.
-These I overlayed over the plus 7-segment LEDs.

 ![alt text](images/sheet2b.jpg "")

-This I carefully positioned over the verb/noun/prog lights.
+This I carefully positioned over the VERB/NOUN/PROG lights.
+I also overlayed the block of **plus** symbols over the **plus** 7-segment LEDs.

 ![alt text](images/sheet3.jpg "")